Integrated Gradient attribution for Gaussian Processes with non-Gaussian likelihoods: Gaussian Processes and sparse variational approximations

-A popular, scalable approach to GP modeling are Sparse Variational Gaussian Processes (SVGPs) (\cite{titsiassvgp, hensmanbig, hensmansvgpc}).
-SVGPs introduce a set of $M$ so called inducing locations $Z_M\subset \mathcal{X}$ and corresponding inducing variable $f_M$.
-A corresponding posterior distribution, $p(f,f_M|y_N)$, is then approximated through a variational distribution $q(f,f_M)=p(f|f_M)q(f_M)$ - usually $q(f_M)=\mathcal{N}(f_M|a,S),S=L L^T$ - by maximizing the \textit{evidence lower bound} (ELBO) with respect to model parameters, inducing locations and inducing variable:
+Sparse variational inference for GPs, both for Gaussian and non-Gaussian likelihoods, was formally developed in \cite{hensmanbig, hensmansvgpc}, but also builds upon the seminal work of \cite{titsiassvgp}.
+SVGPs introduce a set of $U$ so called inducing locations $\fatX_U\subset \mathcal{X}$ and corresponding inducing variables $\fatf_U$, where $U<<N$.
+A respective posterior distribution, $p(f,\fatf_U|\faty_N)$, is then approximated through a variational distribution $q(f,\fatf_U)=p(f|\fatf_U)q(\fatf_U)$ - usually $q(\fatf_U)=\mathcal{N}(\fatf_U|\fata,\fatS),\fatS=\fatL \fatL^T$ - by maximizing the \emph{evidence lower bound} (ELBO) with respect to model parameters, inducing locations and inducing variable:

+where we obtain $p(\fatf_U)$ by evaluating the GP prior distribution at inducing locations $\fatX_U$.
+Here, $g(\cdot)$ denotes an \emph{inverse link-function} to map the GP to a domain suitable for the target likelihood-parameter.
+Common choices for $g(\cdot)$ are, for example, the probit function or the sigmoid function for binary classification problems and the exponential function for likelhoods involving a parameter with positive range.
+Notice that we omit potential additional likelihood-parameters in our notation for simplicity.